owntone/owntone-server/README.md

 Hit Ctrl-C to terminate avahi-browse.

-The name of your iPod/iPhone/iPad is the value of the DvNm field above.
-In this example, the correct value is Foobar.
 To check for network issues you can try to connect to address and port with telnet.

 ### Selecting output devices